MaxKotlan/LN-Visualizer/README.md

     ```
 3. Update the version tag for both the api and the web

-        If you are running this on an arm platform, such as a raspberry pi, using the `:latest` tag is not supported.
-        You must specify a version directly eg..

-        change the web version from:

      ```
      ...
      lnvisweb:
        image: maxkotlan/ln-visualizer-web:latest
        restart: on-failure
      ...
      ```

     to

      ```
      ...
      lnvisapi:
        image: maxkotlan/ln-visualizer-web:v0.0.17
        restart: on-failure
      ...
      ```

      and change the api image tag from

        ```
       ...
       lnvisapi:
         image: maxkotlan/ln-visualizer-api:latest
         restart: on-failure
       ...
        ```

        to
     ```
     ...
     lnvisapi:
       image: maxkotlan/ln-visualizer-api:v0.0.17
       restart: on-failure
       ...
     ```
-    You can find the latest version by looking at this side pannel
+    You can find the latest version by looking at this side panel

     ![image](https://user-images.githubusercontent.com/7473983/168476937-2274378e-6d0f-4968-b1df-14706f801dbf.png)